Why do I get neck pain after sleeping?

 1. Sleep on your side or back

 If you find your neck pain is most troubling in the morning, it could be down to your sleeping position.
-Although maintaining the correct position for your neck isn't entirely under your control, as we tend to fidget and turn during the night, you can at least start the night well.
+Although maintaining the correct position for your neck isn't entirely under your control, as we tend to fidget and turn during the night, you can at least start the night well and get into good habits.

 So, to keep neck pain at bay, never sleep on your front, as the neck angle needed to turn the head to breathe is too extreme.
 Sleeping on your back or your side is far better but the most comfortable position of these will be dictated by the nature of your neck issue, your own anatomy and your personal experience.